 On March 10, 1788, French civil engineer and physicist Augustin-Jean Fresnel was born.
 Augustin-Jean Fresnel‘s research in optics led to the almost unanimous acceptance of the wave theory of light, excluding any remnant of Newton‘s corpuscular theory, from the late 1830s until the end of the 19th century.

-Augustin-Jean Fresnel attended the École Nationale des Ponts et Chaussées (National School of Bridges and Roads).
+Augustin-Jean Fresnel was the son of an architect and suffered from a severe learning disability as a child, so that at the age of nine he was still unable to read.
+At thirteen he entered the École Centrale in Caen, and at sixteen and a half he entered the École polytechnique, which he completed with distinction as an engineer.
+Then he went to the École nationale des Ponts et Chaussées (National School of Bridges and Roads).
 He graduated in 1809 and entered the service of the Corps des Ponts et Chaussées as an ingénieur ordinair aspirant.
 At first he was assigned to the western département of Vendée where he anticipated what became known as the Solvay process for producing soda ash, except that recycling of the ammonia was not considered.
 At Nyons, Fresnel assisted in the development of the imperial highway that was to connect Spain and Italy.

 With François Arago Fresnel studied the laws of the interference of polarized rays.
 Some of their findings were summarized in 4 statements, the Fresnel-Arago laws.
 It produced circularly polarized light by means of a glass rhombus, known as Fresnel rhombus, with obtuse angles of 126° and acute angles of 54°.
 His work on optics received little public recognition during his lifetime, and many of his articles were only printed by the Académie des Sciences years after his death.